Wi-Fi and Bluetooth Contact Tracing Without User Intervention

-Fourthly, ROS2 Navigation 2 is used to move the Turtlebot3 along the targeted path.
-Navigation 2 controls the velocity and angular velocity in order to visit all the evenly spaced points in the targeted path.
+As depicted in the function moveAlongPath, ROS2 Navigation 2 is used to move the Turtlebot3 along the best path.
+Navigation 2 controls the velocity and angular velocity in order to visit all the evenly spaced points in the best path.
 Before moving to a new location, the algorithm checks to see if there is an obstacle in the way.
-Upon detecting a blockage in its path, Turtlebot3 retraces its steps back to the start position.
-When the Turtlebot3 arrives at one of the targeted positions, the current position is appended to the list of previously visited positions.
-Afterwards, the Wi-Fi and BLE node forwards the position information from SLAM\_toolbox to the smartphone.
-The smartphone transmits Wi-Fi probe requests to the ESP32C3 routers, of which each packet contains the Turtlebot3's current position.
-This is done to synchronize TX power, RSSI, FTM with the Turtlebot3's positions at the router side.
-Moreover, the smartphone also transmits BLE advertisements to the ESP32C3 routers.
+Upon detecting a blockage in its path, Turtlebot3 retraces its steps back to the start position (Odom).
+When the Turtlebot3 arrives at one of the planned positions, the current position is appended to the list of previously visited positions (VisitedPositionList).
+Subsequently, the robot waits at that location for a few minutes, while the ESP32C3 routers collect Wi-Fi and BLE packets from the Turtlebot3.
+Moreover, the ESP32C3 routers record the Unix times and positions of the robot for the training and testing databases.
 The process above repeats until all free positions on the map are sampled by the Turtlebot3.